Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Security Groups in EC2 function as a virtual firewall for instances to regulate incoming and outgoing traffic at the instance level.
 Each security group has rules that filter traffic based on protocol, port, and source/destination IP addresses.
 Unlike NACLs, which operate at the subnet level, security groups are stateful; this means that if an incoming request is allowed, the response is automatically allowed, regardless of outbound rules.
 NACLs, on the other hand, are stateless, requiring both inbound and outbound rules to be explicitly set.
 Security groups offer instance-level security, while NACLs provide an additional layer of security at the subnet level.

-34. Explain how you can automatically scale EC2 instances based on demand.
+34. How can EC2 instances be automatically scaled based on demand?

 Ans:

-You can automatically scale EC2 instances based on demand using Amazon EC2 Auto Scaling and AWS CloudWatch alarms.
-Auto Scaling allows you to define scaling policies that dynamically increase or decrease the number of cases based on metrics such as CPU utilization, network traffic, or custom metrics.
-You start by setting up an Auto Scaling group, specifying the minimum and maximum number of instances, and defining the desired capacity.
-Then, you create CloudWatch alarms to monitor the metrics you’ve chosen as indicators of demand.
-When a metric crosses a threshold, it triggers an alarm, initiating an Auto Scaling policy to adjust the number of instances.
-This ensures that you maintain optimal application performance and cost efficiency.
+Automatic scaling of EC2 instances based on demand is achieved using Amazon EC2 Auto Scaling and AWS CloudWatch alarms.
+Define scaling policies in Auto Scaling to adjust instance numbers based on metrics like CPU utilization, network traffic, or custom metrics.
+Set up an Auto Scaling group with minimum, maximum, and desired instance counts.
+Create CloudWatch alarms to monitor chosen metrics.
+When a metric exceeds a threshold, an alarm triggers the Auto Scaling policy to adjust instance numbers, ensuring optimal performance and cost efficiency.

 35. Describe the process and benefits of using Amazon EBS-optimized instances.